 Peggy English

-Peggy English is one of the lesser known female vocalists of the Jazz Age.
-Her vocal style might be characterized as a cross between two other Jazz Age vocalists, Jane Green and Marion Harris.
-I affectionately call her the "Pseudonym Girl" because Peggy English recorded under at least 13 different names across many record labels during her short 1920’s recording career.
-Peggy English recorded from 1925 to 1928, and then appears to try a comeback on a lone 1933 recording date as "Harlem Hannah" on the Bluebird record label.
-Her entire recording output consisted of 99 sides for the Vocalion, Banner, Cameo, Brunswick, Victor, Harmony, and Bluebird labels.
+Peggy English is a wonderful discovery amongst the female vocalists of the Jazz Age 1920s.
+Her vocal style might be characterized as a cross between two other Jazz Age performers, Jane Green and Marion Harris.
+I affectionately call her the “Pseudonym Girl” because Peggy English recorded under at least 13 different names across many record labels during her short 1920’s recording career.
+Peggy English recorded from 1925 to 1928, and then appears to try a comeback on a lone 1933 recording date as “Harlem Hannah” on the Bluebird record label.
+Her entire recording output consisted of 102 sides for the Vocalion, Banner, Cameo, Brunswick, Victor, Harmony, and Bluebird labels.
 Her piano accompanists included Rube Bloom and Bill Wirges.

 Peggy English, Frances Sper, unknown girl - Camp Copake, NY (1928)